 Why do you need a Scientific Calculator on the GED Test?

-On the GED Math test that will be at least 3-4 tasks that will require the use of the advanced functions of the scientific calculator.
+On the GED Math test, there will be at least 3-4 tasks that will require the use of the advanced functions of the scientific calculator.
 For example, you might see this kind of question:

 Solve the equation for x: